ctphoenix/Python-Course-Material/chapter10.md

             incorrect_msg = "It looks like `forest_regression_predicted"` wasn't defined correctly.")
 test_student_typed("pearsonr",
             pattern=False,
-            not_typed_msg="Did you determine the correlation of `linear_classifier` and `forest_classifier`?")
+            not_typed_msg="Did you determine the accuracy of `linear_classifier` and `forest_classifier`?")
 success_msg("Great work!
-The cross-validated correlation between the predictions and the outcome is 0.71.
+The cross-validated accuracy between the predictions and the outcome is 0.71.
 Not bad!
-The cross-validated correlation between the predictions and the outcome is 0.70.
+The cross-validated accuracy between the predictions and the outcome is 0.70.
 Also good, but this fit performs slightly less well than logistic regression.")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:56e0886a08
 ## Exercise 2

-In this exercise, we will fit a classification model to determine whether a movie will be profitable or not.
-NOTE: let's have them tune max_depth on their own.

 In this exercise, we will use both classifiers to determine whether a movie will be profitable or not.

 *** =instructions
 - Call an instance of `LogisticRegression()`, and store as `linear_classifier`.
-- Call an instance of `RandomForestClassifier()` with `max_depth=3` and, `random_state=0`, and store as `forest_classifier`.
+- Call an instance of `RandomForestClassifier()` with `max_depth=3` and, `random_state=0`, and assign it to `forest_classifier`.
-- Using both classifiers, call `cross_val_predict()` to fit both classifiers using `df[all_covariates]` and `classification_outcome` with 10 cross-validation folds.
+- Call `cross_val_predict()` to fit both classifiers using `df[all_covariates]` and `classification_outcome` with 10 cross-validation folds.
-    - Store the predictions as `linear_regression_predicted` and `forest_regression_predicted`, respectively.
+    - Assign these predictions to `linear_regression_predicted` and `forest_regression_predicted`.
-- Call `accuracy_score()` to compare the accuracy of `classification_outcome` and your cross-validated predictions.
-How well do these perform?
+- Call `accuracy_score()` to compare the accuracy of `classification_outcome` to your cross-validated predictions.
+    - Consider: how well do these perform?
-- Code is provided below to inspect which variables appear to be the most important for predicting profitability according to the random forest model.
-Which variables are most important?
+- We provide code below to inspect which variables appear to be the most important for predicting profitability in the random forest model.
+    - Consider: which variables are most important?

 *** =hint
 - This exercise makes heavy use of `sklearn` functions.
-Feel free to consult its manuals for help.
+Feel free to consult its online documentation for help.

 *** =pre_exercise_code